rudfoss/radutils/libs/config-builder/src/sources/EnvConfigSource/README.md

 # EnvConfigSource

-This is a configuration source for the [ConfigBuilder](../../..) library.
+This is a configuration source for the [ConfigBuilder](../../..).
 It adds support for reading configuration data from environment variables.

 ## Usage